curvenote/editor/packages/prosemirror-autocomplete/README.md

 ## Defining a Reducer

 The library does not provide a user interface beyond the [demo code](./demo/index.ts), you will have to do that when you get an action from the autocomplete plugin.
 You can _either_ use the handlers `onOpen`, `onArrow`, `onFilter`, `onEnter`, and `onClose` _or_ you can define a single reducer that will take over these responsibilities.
 Note: you cannot use handlers and a reducer.
+You can also access the original keyboard event on the action, as `action.event`.
+If the action was not created by a keyboard event, that property will not be available.

 ```ts
 import { AutocompleteAction, KEEP_OPEN } from 'prosemirror-autocomplete';